Me@RyanLeverenz.net

 972-746-8568

 I'm an experienced game programmer with multiple titles shipped for PC and console platforms.
 I have extensive experience in Unity.
-I have made direct contributions to Godot Engine and I've open source tools I've developer for Godot have enabled developers on several published Steam games today.
+I have made direct contributions to Godot Engine and I've built open source tools that have enabled developers on several published Steam games today.

 I have a background in DevOps with a focus on Linux Administration.
 I have built systems for collecting detailed metrics from massive production servers running thousands of transitions per second.
 I have written automated scripts for installing, loading, and testing proprietary Linux distributions and applications.
 I have built software designed to bridge back end services with the front end web.